 Wait for a while, the cloning time depends on the data size on the source disk, the larger the data capacity, the longer time will be.

 After the disk clone is finished, do the process listed below according to your needs:

 If you cloned boot drive in Windows 7:

 If the cloned hard drive won't boot in Windows, you could consider changing the boot mode from Legacy to UEFI if you cloned MBR disk to GPT disk, or change UEFI to Legacy if cloned GPT to MBR disk.

 If you cloned data disk in Windows 7:

 Due to the Windows 7 support has been ended, if you want to use the data disk on another computer, you could take out the data disk and connect it to your new computer.

 Or if you want to clone Windows 7 hard drive (data disk) to a larger one, follow the cloning process of cloning HDD to HDD or SSD.
 And then connect the larger disk contains the data you need to your current computer.

-If you just want to clone Windows 7 to larger hard drive without reinstalling Windows operating system or installed programs, you could try system clone feature, it’s available in Professional or other full versions.
+If you just want to clone Windows 7 to a larger hard drive without reinstalling Windows operating system or installed programs, you could try system clone feature.
 Besides, you could clone hard drive with command prompt if you’re an IT expert.